Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ho Chi Minh City has about 400 parks, including public parks and parks in residential areas with more than 235,000 trees.
 In particular, inner-city districts have larger park areas than suburban areas.

-The total land area planned for green parks in the city is more than 11,400 hectares, equivalent to 7 square meters per person, but in reality it is very low, only about 500 hectares.
+The total planned land area for green parks in the city is more than 11,400 hectares, equivalent to 7 square meters per person, but in reality it is very low, only about 500 hectares.
 With a permanent population of about 10 million people in the city, the above ratio only reaches an average of 0.55 square meters per person.

 In the 2020-2025 period, the city aims to increase public park land by 150 hectares, equivalent to 0.65 square meters per person.
 To achieve this target, Ho Chi Minh City needs to implement at least 54 projects.
 The total estimated investment cost is more than VND9,000 billion.
-However, to date, only 8 projects have been completed and submitted for investment proposals.
+However, to date, only 8 projects have been completed and submitted for investment proposal.

 Le Tuyet